ProboCI/probo-docs/docs/tutorials/wordpress-github-quickstart.md

 ## Setup Probo.CI for a Wordpress site that uses GitHub.

 Below is a step by step example of a standard Wordpress site install with GitHub.
-This walkthrough does not use all the available parameters provided by the Wordpress plugin, but you can see more available parameters in the [Drupal plugin documentation](plugins/wordpress-plugin/ "Wordpress Plugin Documentation"){:target="\_blank"}.
+This walkthrough does not use all the available parameters provided by the Wordpress plugin, but you can see more available parameters in the [Probo Wordpress Plugin documentation](plugins/wordpress-plugin/ "Probo Wordpress Plugin documentation"){:target="\_blank"}.

-You can find this Probo.CI example repository [here](https://github.com/Probo-Demos/wordpress_github "Wordpress using Probo.CI demo repository"){:target="\_blank"}.
+You can find this Probo.CI example repository [here](https://github.com/Probo-Demos/probo-example-wordpress "Wordpress using Probo.CI demo repository"){:target="\_blank"}.

 **You will need:**